 - The highest point of the eaves and ridge is above the highest part of the original house or the house as it currently exists.

 - The conservatory is to be built at the side of the building and either exceeds more than 4m in height or is more than half the width of the original house.

 - The extension is higher than one storey and has a roof pitch that does not match the existing house.

 - There are any verandas, balconies, or raised platforms.

-- The conservatory is more than one storey and is to be built on a National Park, Areas of Outstanding Natural Beauty, conservation area, or World Heritage Site – conservatories with exterior cladding or side extensions also require permission if built in these areas.
+Planning permission will also be required if the conservatory is more than one storey and is to be built on a National Park, Areas of Outstanding Natural Beauty, conservation area, or World Heritage Site.
+Conservatories with exterior cladding or side extensions also require permission if built in these areas.

 How close can you build a conservatory to a boundary?